EirikVinje/tm-yolo-mathreader/README.md

 For a complete walkthrough of the project pipeline, head to [_src/complete_walkthrough.ipynb_](https://github.com/EirikVinje/tm-yolo-mathreader/blob/main/src/complete_walkthrough.ipynb) and follow the notebook.

+**NOTE:** You will need to replace the API key to reproduce the results, as the API key is now deactivated.

 ### Project authors:
 - Steffen Magnussen
 - Eirik Vinje